KJB88/KJB88.github.io/_pages/profiles.md

 ---
 layout: profiles
 permalink: /people/
-title: people
+title: Personal
-description: members of the lab or group
+description: A Brief History of Kev (A lot less enlightening than a similarly named book by a genius.
+Well, unless you like cats.)
 nav: true
 nav_order: 7